 the smell of pine is absurdly overrated

 Try It is a series that encourages trying different hobbies, art forms, and the way it transforms people’s lives.
-In this article, Barr reflects on her experience and journey with painting in Mrs. Jackson’s art class.
+In this article, gives a peek into what it is like dying your hair.